Documentation

 SDK configuration

 The default maximum span attribute length is 1024.
-This can be overwritten with the OTEL_SPAN_ATTRIBUTE_VALUE_LENGTH_LIMIT and OTEL_ATTRIBUTE_VALUE_LENGTH_LIMIT environment variables, but when sending data to Lumigo, the span attributes will be truncated to 2048 maximum length.
+This can be overwritten with the OTEL_SPAN_ATTRIBUTE_VALUE_LENGTH_LIMIT and OTEL_ATTRIBUTE_VALUE_LENGTH_LIMIT environment variables, but when sending data to Lumigo, the span attributes will be truncated to a maximum length of 2048.

-The Lumigo OpenTelemetry Java distro automatically configures a BatchSpanProcessor to export tracing data to Lumigo, with the following settings:
+The Lumigo OpenTelemetry Java Distribution automatically configures a BatchSpanProcessor to export tracing data to Lumigo, with the following settings:

-• otel.bsp.schedule.delay: 10ms (at least how often the BatchSpanProcessor will flush data to Lumigo)
+• otel.bsp.schedule.delay: 10ms.
+This is how the minimum delay before the BatchSpanProcessor will flush data to Lumigo.

-• otel.bsp.max.export.batch.size: 100 (maximum amount of spans queued before flushing; when the limit is passed, a flush will occur)
+• otel.bsp.max.export.batch.size: 100.
+This is the maximum amount of spans queued before flushing.
+When the limit is passed, a flush will occur.

-• otel.bsp.export.timeout: 1s (timeout for flushing data to Lumigo)
+• otel.bsp.export.timeout: 1s.
+This is the timeout for flushing data to Lumigo.

 The metrics and logs exporters are disabled (otel.logs.exporter and otel.metrics.exporter are set to none) as Lumigo OpenTelemetry endpoint currently does not provide support for the /v1/metrics and /v1/logs endpoints.